 Executive Summary (500 words maximum)

-ICC members appreciate the work undertaken to further develop and improve the main design features of Amount B, whose aim is to provide a simplified and streamlined approach to the application of the arm’s length principle to in-country baseline marketing and distribution activities.
+ICC members appreciate the work undertaken to improve the main design features of Amount B.

-We are encouraged by the more practical rules in the consultation paper that broaden the scope of Amount B. In particular, we appreciate the use of well established tools, such as segmentation, to resolve scoping issues for mixed function entities, which according to ICC members is a reasonable and needed update.
+We are encouraged by the more practical rules that broaden the scope of Amount B. We appreciate the use of well established tools, such as segmentation, to resolve scoping issues for mixed function entities.
+However, the current design of Amount B regarding scoping and pricing are considerably complex and more likely to shift tax controversies as opposed to reducing those involving marketing and distribution.
+Thus, in its current version, Amount B will unlikely meet the objective of simplification and reduction of tax controversies.

-ICC members welcome the fact that entities engaged in non-distribution activities, in addition to distribution activities, are not automatically disqualified.
-Additionally, ICC members appreciate the better delineation of the unique and valuable intangibles, including the fact that marketing authorisations and other regulatory licenses are no longer automatically disqualifying a distributor from Amount B.
+ICC members do not consider that the objectives of Amount B, to bring more stability, by promoting simplification and certainty, and to help reduce the number of transfer pricing disputes, are served by the qualitative review of Alternative B, which will necessarily be highly subjective and will serve only to exchange disputes over scope for disputes over comparability.
+Alternative A serves as a more effective simplification and streamlining of the pricing approach.

+Furthermore, additional clarity should be provided on whether Amount B will operate as a Safe Harbour into which MNEs may opt, in the absence of which election general Transfer Pricing rules will apply, independent of and unaffected by any Amount B benchmark data.

-Nonetheless and unfortunately, despite the submission by stakeholders of substantial data supporting the expansion of scope to services during the previous public consultation process, we note that the services still remain excluded.
-We thus strongly recommend reconsidering the inclusion of services within the scope of Amount B.
+ICC members remain concerned that despite the submission by stakeholders of substantial data supporting the expansion of scope to services during the previous public consultation process, services still remain excluded.
+We thus strongly recommend reconsidering the inclusion of services within the scope of Amount B, or at least a commitment to review this exclusion.

+Digital goods and services are an increasingly essential aspect of the global economy and we strongly recommend their inclusion in the scope of Amount B, also in the case of whether Amount B will be an elective safe harbor.
+ICC members also continue to have concerns in relation to the potential exclusion of regulatory services, which are routine in certain industries (e.g., , a local marketing and distribution entity is likely to carry out administrative activities in relation to the application for the registration of a medicine).

-Additionally, it remains unclear the reason why low-added value services providers would not be in scope under Amount B, since benchmark would be available also in this case.
-Moreover, while the commodities exclusion has been broadened, there are still commodities that are not included even though there is no reason for them to be excluded.
+Additionally, it remains unclear the reason why low-value-added services providers would not be in scope under Amount B, since benchmarks would be available also in this case.
+Moreover, while the commodities exclusion has been broadened, there are still commodities that are not included even though there is no reason for them to be omitted.
 Thus, we encourage further expansion of this exclusion.

-Regarding the documentation requirements, ICC positively notes that they now largely leverage the existing local file and written agreements are no longer mandatory.

-Nonetheless, the lack of a specific binding dispute resolution process besides existing MAP and APA mechanisms does not guarantee a sufficient and appropriate level of tax certainty.
+Concerning is also the lack of a specific binding dispute resolution process besides existing MAP and APA mechanisms does not guarantee a sufficient and appropriate level of tax certainty.
+ICC members would recommend having an advance scoping agreement to determine whether the taxpayer is within the scope of the simplified approach.

-Appreciative of the progress made, we welcome the opportunity to provide additional input for the improvement of the design elements of Amount B under Pillar One.

-It should also be emphasised that, if properly defined,with broad scope and anchored in objective data, ICC members believe that Amount B can be a powerful tool to promote certainty, administrative simplification, and transparency.
-Amount B can be a tool that - by decreasing disputes - can help avoid wasting important resources for the benefit of tax administrations and businesses alike.
-However, to achieve such a goal, it is necessary to have scoping criteria that are objective and as quantitative as possible to ensure that disputes do not simply shift from current controversies to scopign controversies.
-By leveraging more objective and coordinated measures, Amount B can bring real added stability to the international tax system.
+If properly defined,with broad scope and anchored in objective data, ICC members believe that Amount B can be a powerful tool to promote certainty, administrative simplification, and transparency, helping help avoid wasting important resources for the benefit of tax administrations and businesses alike.
+However, to achieve such a goal, it is necessary to have scoping criteria that are objective and as quantitative as possible to ensure that disputes do not simply shift from current controversies to scoping controversies.

-ICC members remain available as well to further engage on the points raised in their response.

 Section 1 Definitions and Introduction (p.2)